universalvishwa/ansible-molecule-testing/README.md

         ```bash
         $ ansible-galaxy install -r requirements.yml
         ```
-- Patterns:
+2. Patterns:
-These modules help to validate certain parameters of the infrastructure is set as needed before proceeding forward in a playbook. e.g. Port open, environment variable set, file exist etc.
+    - These modules help to validate certain parameters of the infrastructure is set as needed before proceeding forward in a playbook.
+        - e.g. Port open, environment variable set, file exist etc.
-1. `debug` module to display results and messages to verify certain checkpoints in the playbooks execution.
+    - `debug` module to display results and messages to verify certain checkpoints in the playbooks execution.
-2. `fail` and `assert` module can be used to validate assertions under conditions, fail over conditions.
+    - `fail` and `assert` module can be used to validate assertions under conditions, fail over conditions.
-    Running `patters.yml`,
+    - Running `patters.yml`,
         ```bash
         $ ansible-playbook patterns.yml
         ```
+3. Pre-tasks
+    - Use `pre_tasks` in playbooks to set parameters or validate the environment of the host before running the primary roles/tasks.
+    - These actions can be included in **prepare** stage of the `molecule.yml` configuration file.
+    - CI Molecule testing is generally done and is recommended during development of Ansible roles and committing to repository during *push* and *pull request* actions.
+4. Running playbooks on different OS distributions
+    - [Jeff Geerling](https://ansible.jeffgeerling.com/) @geerlingguy maintains a great set of Docker images of different OS platforms ideal to run Molecule testing for Ansible playbooks.
+    - Switching the OS one at a time
+        - The OS platform running the molecule testing can be switched by passing an environment variable to define the OS distribution in `molecule.yml`.
+            ```yaml
+            ...
+            platforms:
+            - name: centos8
+                image: geerlingguy/docker-${MOLECULE_DISTRO:-centos8}-ansible:latest
+                command: ""
+                volumes:
+                - /sys/fs/cgroup:/sys/fs/cgroup:ro
+                privileged: true
+                pre_build_image: true
+            ...
+            ```
+        - The OS distribution can be changed by passing int the value for `MOLECULE_DISTRO` environment variable.
+            ```bash
+            $ MOLECULE_DISTRO=debian10 molecule converge
+            ```
+    - Run testing on multiple OS distributions simultaneously
+        - Include the list of OS distribution config settings in _**platform**_ block of the `molecule.yml` file.
+A common config scenario is shown below.
+Running `molecule converge` will create test instances for all distributions and execute the playbook simultaneously.
+            ```yaml
+            ...
+            platforms:
+            - name: centos8
+                image: geerlingguy/docker-centos8-ansible:latest
+                command: ""
+                volumes:
+                - /sys/fs/cgroup:/sys/fs/cgroup:ro
+                privileged: true
+                pre_build_image: true
+            - name: ubuntu2004
+                image: "geerlingguy/docker-ubuntu2004-ansible:latest"
+                command: ""
+                volumes:
+                - /sys/fs/cgroup:/sys/fs/cgroup:ro
+                privileged: true
+                pre_build_image: true
+            - name: debian10
+                image: geerlingguy/docker-debian10-ansible:latest
+                command: ""
+                volumes:
+                - /sys/fs/cgroup:/sys/fs/cgroup:ro
+                privileged: true
+                pre_build_image: true
+            ...
+            ```
+5. Running verification and validation on hosts after running playbooks.
+    - Use the `verify.yml` to define actions as Ansible tasks that can be use to validate the playbooks executed.
+        - e.g. Required services running, application service traffic, configuration values set etc.
+    - The default _**verifier**_ used by Molecule is _ansible_ (define tests as Ansible tasks).
+Molecule also support other verifiers _**Testinfra**_ to run unit testing on Ansible playbooks.

 ### Follow up:
 - [Ansible lint for Github Actions](https://ansible-lint.readthedocs.io/en/latest/usage.html#ci-cd)